Street drinking can lead to antisocial behaviour and in some parts of Southampton is controlled by Public Spaces Protection Orders (PSPOs).

-The PSPOs restrict street drinking (which is the consumption of alcohol in a public place) and begging.
-The orders will be enforced by the police.
+The PSPOs restrict street drinking (which is the consumption of alcohol in a public place).

-A person who fails to comply with the requirements of the PSPO by drinking alcohol in a public place or by begging is committing an offence.
-Police officers and police community support officers (PCSOs) can issue that person with a fixed penalty notice of £100.
+A person who fails to comply with the requirements of the PSPO by drinking alcohol in a public place is committing an offence and may be issued with a £100 fixed penalty notice.

-The PSPO also provides police officers and PCSO with the power to require a person drinking alcohol in public to surrender their alcohol (or anything which is reasonably believed to be alcohol).
+The PSPO also provides the power to require a person drinking alcohol in public to surrender their alcohol (or anything which is reasonably believed to be alcohol).

 The PSPOs will not stop the consumption of alcohol in any area licensed for the sale and supply of alcohol during normal licensing hours, such as a bar within the area covered by a PSPO.

 Help, information and advice

 Services for people concerned by their own or someone else's alcohol use